EXPLAINING THE 4 C’s: CARATS, CLARITY, COLOUR & CUT

 Diamond Clarity Grades

 FL Flawless - As the name suggests these diamond are literally flawless with no inclusions internally or externally.
-They are celebrate your love for a lifetime.
+Perfection to celebrate your love for a lifetime.

 IF Internally Flawless - Superb diamonds with no internal flaws and possible surface blemishes.
-This clarity grade is very rare and highly valuable to seal your life together.
+This clarity grade is very rare and highly valuable.

-VVS1 Very, Very Slightly Included VVSI - A very, very fine choice.
-High quality with some minute imperfections not visible to the unaided eye and just visible at 10x magnification.
+VVS1 Very, Very Slightly Included - A very, very fine choice.
+High quality with negligible minute imperfections not visible to the unaided eye and just visible at 10x magnification.

-VVS2 Very, Very Slightly Included VVS2 - A beautiful diamond for your perfect engagement ring.
-There's slightly more significant inclusions than a VVSI grade, but still hidden to the untrained eye.
+VVS2 Very, Very Slightly Included - A beautiful diamond for your perfect engagement ring.
+There's slightly more inclusions than a VVS1 grade, but still hidden to the untrained eye.

-VS1 Very Slightly Included VSI: A stunning diamond that's less expensive to suit your budget.
-Very good quality with any imperfections still unable to be seen by the untrained person.
+VS1 Very Slightly Included - A stunning diamond that's less expensive to suit your budget.
+Very good quality with tiny imperfections still unable to be seen by the untrained person.

-VS2 Very Slightly Included VSI2 - Another gorgeous diamond at exceptional value.
-More inclusions than VSI, but invisible to the naked eye, this is one of the leading clarity grades.
+VS2 Very Slightly Included - Another gorgeous clarity grading at exceptional value.
+More inclusions than VSI, but invisible to the naked eye, this is one of the most popular clarity grades.

-SI1 Slightly included SI1 - Highly sought after for beauty and value, flaws are only visible under light magnification, but not the naked eye.
+SI1 Slightly included - Highly sought after for beauty and value, flaws are only visible under light magnification, but not to the naked eye.
 All you will see is a magical diamond.

-SI2 Slightly Included SI2 - Inclusions at this level of clarity can be seen under slight magnification but S1 diamonds still give you the best value diamond to last forever.
+SI2 Slightly Included - Inclusions at this level of clarity can be seen under slight magnification but slightly included diamonds can still give you the best value to last forever.

-l1 Included I1 - Lesser quality diamonds with obvious imperfections under 10x magnification.
-Depending on specific inclusions, the durability can be compromised. (*Diamond Exchange do not stock)
+l1 Included - Lesser quality diamonds with obvious imperfections under 10x magnification.
+Depending on specific inclusions, the durability can be compromised. (*Not Stocked by Diamond Exchange)

-l2 Included I2 - The lowest clarity grade where imperfections can be seen clearly within the diamond and on the surface. (*Diamond Exchange do not stock)
+l2 Included - The lowest clarity grade where imperfections can be seen clearly within the diamond and on the surface. (*Not Stocked by Diamond Exchange)